kilyas85/analog-cmos-ota-design/README.md

 ![Common-source amplifier slew-rate analysis](common-source-amplifier/figures/slew-rate.png)

 *Step-response simulation used to evaluate large-signal settling behavior and determine the slew rate.*
+The large-signal step response was used to estimate the output slew rate from the measured voltage transition and corresponding time interval, resulting in approximately 1.04 V/ns.

 #### Harmonic Analysis